 The lower your deductible, the higher your premium is going to be.
 Conversely, the higher the deductible you have, the lower your premium is going to be.

 Reason is this – you, the driver or the patient, are taking on more risk with a higher deductible.
 When you have a lower deductible, you are putting more risk on the insurance company.
-As a result, your premiums are effected in this way.
+As a result, your premiums are affected in this way.